jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes While this does not result in an error, it also does not make any changes.
-The reason for this is that the app account is not the owner of the password hash table, and only the owner of the table or a superuser can grant privileges on the table.
+The reason for this is the app account is not the owner of the password hash table, and only the owner of the table or a superuser can grant privileges on the table.

 <pre style="font-size: 30px; margin-top: 210px;"><code>GRANT SELECT ON account_password_hashes to my_account;
 <b>WARNING:  no privileges were granted for "account_password_hashes"</b>